-Steve, 41, from Adelaide, an anti-refugee provocateur who thinks Australia’s stop the boats policy is effective.
+Steve, 41, a former prison guard from Adelaide, an anti-refugee provocateur who thinks Australia’s stop the boats policy is effective.
 Steven says refugees in Australia are country shoppers, who head to Australia for economic reasons.

 Gareth, 29, a theatre student from Bathurst, with mixed views.
 While he believes indefinite detention is not humane, says we can’t just open the floodgates and need to protect our borders.